Luckyfoxdesign/locgent/README.md

 # locgent

-Tool what generates html templates from localization json files.
+Tool what generates html templates from localization JSON files. src folder has an example to test script.

-Script don't have any error handlers so you should follow the instructions below:

 **Installing**
 ```npm
 npm install locgent
 ```

+## Instructions

+The script is very stupid and it works only if you follow the instructions below:

 **Project structure**
 - src